-Students wishing to complete an English honors project in conjunction with a College Honors program will be required to secure the approval of both the Undergraduate Director and the appropriate College Dean at the end of the spring semester of the junior year.
+Students wishing to complete an English honors project in conjunction with the Honors College, SAS Honors, or other College Honors Programs will be required to secure the approval of both the Undergraduate Director and the appropriate College Dean at the end of the spring semester of the junior year.
 The project will have to be framed to satisfy both sets of requirements and expectations.
-Such students will also enroll in the English Department Proseminar.